Floating solar: History

 American, Danish, French, Italian and Japanese nationals were the first to register patents for floating solar.
 In Italy the first registered patent regarding PV modules on water was issued in February 2008.

 The first floating solar installation was in Aichi, Japan, in 2007, built by the National Institute of Advanced Industrial Science and Technology.

 In May 2008, the Far Niente Winery in Oakville, California, installed 994 modules (175 kW) on 130 pontoons on its irrigation pond.
 Several small-scale floating PV farms were built over the next seven years.
 The first megawatt-scale plant was commissioned in July 2013 at Okegawa, Japan.

-The Solar Energy Industries Association (SEIA) and GTM Research (later acquired by Wood Mackenzie) reported that 7.3 megawatts of SPV was installed in the U.S. during 2015.
+The Solar Energy Industries Association (SEIA) and GTM Research (later acquired by Wood Mackenzie) reported that 7.3 megawatts of SPV was installed in the US during 2015.

 In 2016, Kyocera developed what was then the world's largest, a 13.4 MW farm on the reservoir above Yamakura Dam in Chiba Prefecture using 50,000 panels.
 The Huainan plant, inaugurated in May 2017 in China, occupies more than 800000 m2 on a former quarry lake, capable of producing up to 40 MW.

 That same year, in the UK, which claims the largest floating array in Europe at its Queen Elizabeth II Reservoir in Walton-on-Thames; MP Alan Whitehead stated to CNBC that solar power was becoming central to his country's power production.

 Global installed capacity grew from 1 GW in 2018 to 13 GW in 2022, mostly in Asia.
 By 2020, costs associated with floating and land-based solar had narrowed to near parity.

 In 2022, China added the largest floating PV plant in the world, Huaneng Power International (HPI), a 320 MW facility in Dezhou, Shandong, expected to produce around 150 GWh annually.
 In 2023, global solar capacity grew by 22%, reaching 1,200 GW.

 Floating panels rise in popularity during the 2020s can be attributed to its increased energy yield and efficiency, when compared to land-based systems, especially in countries where land costs and environmental impact legislation hinders development.

 C.J. et al. 2024 reported that FPVs generate 0.6% to 4.4% more energy and deliver efficiency improvements ranging from 0.1% to 4.45% over its mounted solar installations.